-PFAS Water Contamination Cancer Lawyer
+PFAS Water Contamination Lawyers

 At Reich & Binstock, our toxic tort lawyers have extensive experience handling cases involving water contamination, groundwater contamination, soil contamination, and much more.
 When filing PFAS lawsuits, it is imperative to work with an attorney who has toxic tort knowledge and experience.

-PFAS Water Contamination Lawsuit
+PFAS Lawsuit Timeline

 Although there are thousands of different types of PFAS, two of the most known are perfluorooctane sulfonate (PFOS) and perfluorooctanoic acid (PFOA).
-Toxic PFAS chemicals have been widely used for a variety of industrial uses in recent years.
-Some of these uses include aqueous film forming foam (AFFF), which firefighters use to combat chemical fires.
+Toxic PFAS chemicals have been widely used for industrial purposes in recent years.
+Some of these uses include aqueous film-forming foam (AFFF), which firefighters use to combat chemical fires.

 When people are exposed to this contaminated water, PFAS exposure has been linked to serious health risks, including an increased risk of cancer and other adverse health effects.
 If you or your family has been exposed to PFAS, you may be eligible for financial compensation.

 What Are PFAS?

 The Environmental Protection Agency defines PFAS as “widely used, long-lasting chemicals, components of which break down very slowly over time.”
-The use of PFAS chemicals is so widespread that people, animals, foods, and soils all over the world have been found to have PFAS present.
+The use of PFAS chemicals is so widespread that people, animals, foods, and soils worldwide have been found to have PFAS present.

-What Are Different Types of PFAS?
+What Are the Types of PFAS?

 As we stated previously, there are thousands of different types of PFAS chemicals.
-They became very common around the 1950s, and have since been a staple for chemical companies and industrial manufacturers.
+They became very common around the 1950s and have since been a staple for chemical companies and industrial manufacturers.